Funcom: Portfolio

-The development of their MMO The Secret World was announced on May 11, 2007, and the game was released on July 3, 2012.
+The development of its MMO The Secret World was announced on May 11, 2007, and the game was released on July 3, 2012.

 Funcom earned a license from the Lego Company to develop a new MMO game, titled Lego Minifigures Online.
 The game is child friendly and was originally intended to be free-to-play, but released with a buy-to-play model on June 29, 2015.

-On October 27, 2015, Funcom released a single-player horror title, The Park, set in the same universe setting as their MMO, The Secret World.
+On October 27, 2015, Funcom released a single-player horror title, The Park, set in the same universe setting as its MMO, The Secret World.

-On October 25, 2016, Funcom released the one vs. one multiplayer game Hide and Shriek, set in the same universe as their MMO The Secret World.
+On October 25, 2016, Funcom released the one vs. one multiplayer game Hide and Shriek, set in the same universe as its MMO The Secret World.

 On January 31, 2017, Funcom released an online survival sandbox game Conan Exiles, set in the Conan the Cimmerian franchise, as an early access title on PC.
 It was later released on the Xbox One as part of the Game Preview program on August 16, 2017.

 On June 26, 2017, Funcom re-launched The Secret World as Secret World Legends, a free-to-play rebuild of the original 2012 MMORPG.
 It became available on Steam July 31, 2017.

 Survival game Conan Exiles, developed by Funcom Oslo, launched on 8 May 2018.

 On March 1, 2022, Funcom publishes Mighty Kingdom's Conan Chop Chop, a party rogue-lite game for 1-4 players available on PC, Nintendo Switch, PlayStation 4, and Xbox One.
 One month later, on April 26, Funcom also publishes Dune: Spice Wars, a real-time strategy 4X title from developer Shiro Games, on Steam Early Access.

 On September 1, 2022, Metal: Hellsinger, the heavy metal rhythm FPS from publisher Funcom and developer The Outsiders became available on PC, PlayStation 5, and Xbox X/S, and, later on, on PlayStation 4.